trustdecision/trustdevice-pro-flutter/doc/Flutter trustdevice_pro_plugin英文集成文档.md

   </tr>
 </table>

 ## Get Blackbox

+**Attention**

+- Please `getBlackBox` after `initWithOptions`,  otherwise SDK exceptions will be caused.
+- We suggest that developers do not cache the results returned by `getBlackBox` in the app.
+Please rely on this function to get blackbox.

 ### Synchronous method getBlackBox

 #### Usage Scenario Description

-**Advantages:** It will return blackBox immediately, not affected by the network status;<br/>**Disadvantages**: After integrating the device fingerprint SDK, if no non-downgraded blackBox has been obtained before, it will return downgraded blackBox will increase the amount of data uploaded by the subsequent query interface, and the data size is about 5000 bytes;<br/>**Applicable scenarios**: Scenarios that need to obtain blackBox immediately;<br/>
+**Advantages:** The blackBox will be returned immediately, not affected by the network status;<br/> **Disadvantages:** After the device fingerprint SDK is integrated, if the non-degraded blackBox has not been obtained before, it will return to the degraded blackBox will increase the amount of data uploaded by the subsequent query interface, and the data size is about 5000 bytes;<br/>**Applicable scenarios:** Scenes where blackBox needs to be obtained immediately;<br/>

-**Example Code**
+**Sample Code**

 ```dart
  Future<String> _getPlatformBlackBox() async {